-- Parsley to promote excretion of excess fluid from the body
+- Parsley to promote excretion of excess fluid from the body.

-- Cranberry to reduce kidney infections
+- Cranberry and D-Mannose capsules to reduce kidney infections.

-- Vitamin C to prevent urinary tract infections
+- Vitamin C to prevent urinary tract infections.

 - Do you sometimes retain a lot of fluid, more so than you used to?